 A Second Chance and a Lasting Legacy

-Still, at a primary care appointment, she asked her doctor about them.
+While she initially was unconcerned—she could roll them around with her fingertips—she asked her doctor about them at a primary care appointment.
 What followed was a bone marrow biopsy, which revealed no cancer in the bones.
 But after blood tests and an MRI, the diagnosis came in: Kris had follicular lymphoma, a blood cancer.

 Kris was rightfully scared.